-The Sultan publicly warned the government to strengthen its stance against deviation from what he called authentic Islamic teachings.
-Non-Sunni Muslim groups seen as deviant, such as Shiite and Ahmadis, are banned and persecuted.
+Non-Sunni Muslim groups seen as deviant, such as Shiites and Ahmadis, are banned and persecuted.
 Atheism is also not allowed.
-The activities of Hindus have been restricted; the only Hindu temple in the country is located in the British military barracks of the Gurkha regiment.
+The activities of Hindus have been restricted.
+The only Hindu temple in the country is located in the British military barracks of the Gurkha regiment.
 Sikh and Buddhist communities also visit the temple to pray.
 Chinese residents have been banned from celebrating their new year with the dragon dance.
+The indigenous lban community, many of whom are animist, are particularly targeted for Islamic missionary activity (dawah).